Israel Silva

 Israel Silva Matos de Souza (born 24 June 1981) is a former Brazilian footballer who played as a striker.

 Club career

 Silva started his career in Brazil but his best years as a soccer player came when he went to play in Guatemala.
 He started at Deportivo Teculután for whom he scored 34 goals and moved on to Xelajú MC and scored twelve goals taking them to a final and won by beating Marquense.
 Then CSD Municipal put their eye on him and he was transferred there in December 2007.
 He did not have the best season so the team let him go.
 Deportivo Jalapa decided to buy him and little by little he became the player he once was.
-An offer to play in Greece was presented and left to play in Kerkyra FC.
+An offer to play in Greece was presented and left to play in Kerkyra.

 Silva is Xelajú's all-time leader with 176 goals, helping the club win the league championship in 2012.